 Joshua Bittinger (M.A.
 2014) is currently pursuing his doctorate in Higher Education at the University of Massachusetts - Amherst.
 My current research interests fall in the intersection of academic integrity and moral development on college campuses, particularly among graduate students.
 My focus on graduate students stems from the likelihood that these students will engage in research in the future, and it is important that they do so ethically and with integrity.
 My degree from the CCJS department has greatly prepared me in terms of research methods, enabling me to become part of several research initiatives on campus already.
 Additionally, my research interests could be regarded as a sort of crime against the tenets of higher education, as such the theories I studied during my time at Maryland continually arise as I consider the motivations for, consequences of, and approaches to the reduction of academic dishonesty on college campuses.

-Dr. Alex Piquero (Faculty) as present Ashbel Smith Professor of Criminology at the University of Texas, earned a 2014 Regents' Outstanding Teaching Award along with 90 fellow faculty members from across the UT System’s 15 academic and health institutions.
-For more information, go to the article Faculty Members Receive Regents' Outstanding Teaching Awards
+Alex Piquero (B.A.
+1992; M.A.
+1994; and Ph.D.
+1996) was presented the Ashbel Smith Professor of Criminology at the University of Texas, and earned a 2014 Regents' Outstanding Teaching Award along with 90 fellow faculty members from across the UT System’s 15 academic and health institutions.

 Sarah Boonstoppel (Ph.D.
 2014) has accepted a tenure track position at North Dakota State University as an Assistant Professor of Criminal Justice in the Department of Criminal Justice and Political Science.
 She plans to continue her research on continuity and change in early young adulthood, and is especially interested in exploring variation in the relationship between desistance from crime and different types of social support.